-Promote Student Entrepreneurship(PSE)

-The Strategic Management Process of the institute is designed to achieve the strategic objective through various important key activities, like "Promote Student Entrepreneurship."
+Promote Student Entrepreneurship (PSE) The Strategic Management Process of the institute is designed to achieve the strategic objective through various important key activities, like "Promote Student Entrepreneurship."
 The idea of infusing entrepreneurship into education has spurred much enthusiasm in recent decades.
 A myriad of effects has been stated to result from this, such as economic growth, job creation, and increased societal resilience, but also individual growth, increased institute engagement, and improved equality.

-Importance/Objectives of PSE:
+Importance/Objectives of PSE: Explain concepts & the process of becoming an entrepreneur.

-- Explain concepts & the process of becoming an entrepreneur. - Promoting conversation of student/graduate to an entrepreneur. - Providing incubation knowledge source, and ecosystem. - Accelerating the ideas/concepts to participate and test in various competitive environments. - Awareness about innovation rights like copyright and patents.

-Characteristics of PSE:

-- Institute's Innovation Council(IIC)
+- Promoting conversation of student/graduate to an entrepreneur - Providing incubation knowledge source, and ecosystem - Accelerating the ideas/concepts to participate and test in various competitive environments. - Awareness about innovation rights like copyright and patents - Characteristics of PSE: - Institute's Innovation Council(IIC) - Activities: Organized to guide, train, share and exchange views/suggestions through offline and online sessions with assignments, tests, experiments & continuous assessment process, by industry experts.

-- Entrepreneurship Development(ED) Cell

-- Intellectual Property Rights(IPR) Cell